How to attach your PC or laptop to any TV

 If you’re rocking a 4K UHD TV, which is almost certainly HDMI, and a late-model graphics interface, that brings up its own set of matchup problems.
 HDMI-to-HDMI is obviously no issue, but depending on the type of HDMI—1.0, 1.1, or 1.2—you may not get the full 2160p, or you may not get it at 60Hz.
 DisplayPort is the same deal.
 There are iterations that are more compatible with other technologies than others, and the chips that do the conversions aren’t equal either.

 When you go looking, make sure you purchase a converter that maximizes the capabilities of your PC and the TV.
-In other words, don’t buy a converter that maxes out at 1080p if you have GPU (Graphics Processing Unit) and TV can handle 2160.
-Resolution information for your GPU or card is readily available in either the vendor’s Control Panel or the Windows display settings.
+In other words, don’t buy a converter that maxes out at 1080p if your GPU (Graphics Processing Unit) and TV can handle 2160p.
+Resolution information for your GPU or card is readily available in either the vendor’s Control Panel or the display settings in Windows.

-To access the latter, right-click on an empty area of the desktop, select Display Settings, the click on Advanced display settings.
-If you have the proper drivers (not the generic Standard Display driver), installed the maximum resolution available in the Resolution drop-down menu is the maximum resolution of the card. .
+To access the latter, right-click on an empty area of the desktop, select Display Settings, and then click on Advanced display settings.
+If you have the proper drivers installed (not the generic Standard Display driver), the maximum resolution available in the Resolution drop-down menu is the maximum resolution the video card can deliver.

 Your TV, assuming it’s a flat-panel, will be either 1366x720 (HD), 1920x1080 (also known as 1080p or FHD/Full HD), or 3840x2160 (commonly, though inaccurately, known as 4K, or 4K UHD/Ultra HD).
 Your TV’s maximum resolution should be in the user’s guide.